 Reinvent yourself every day.
 Fix your weaknesses and work on your strengths.
 Chess mastery is a long journey so it is best to enjoy it and work hard.

-We hope you have enjoyed reading this article and the advice was given above serves you well in your next tournament!
+We hope you have enjoyed reading this article and the advice given above serves you well in your next tournament!